alessandropedone/sparse-matrix/README.md

     - create matrix constructor with transposed view
     - create squareMatrix constructor with transposed view and diagonal view
-    - since for now the views don't have public access to stored matrix data, these constructors are based on call operator
+    - since for now the views don't have public access to stored matrix data, these constructors are based on call operator This caused issues because of include order -> possible solution: create constructor of matrix inside the view

 Optimization
 - optimize compression in modified format (remove unnecessary ifs)